-In the face of overwhelming need, MAF is enabling over 100 partners to treat patients, assist refugees, spread the Gospel, disciple believers, aid redevelopment, and provide education, healthcare, food, clean water and essential supplies, by flying them to their destination.
+In the face of overwhelming need, MAF flights are enabling partners to treat patients, assist refugees, spread the Gospel, disciple believers, and provide education, healthcare, food, clean water and essential supplies, by flying them to their destination.

-We also provide emergency evacuations when violence erupts.
+We are there to provide emergency evacuations when violence erupts.

 Did you know?